zeplar-exe/BakedEnv/CONTRIBUTING.md

 that your changes do not exceed the scope of the target issue.
 This is evident when unrelated systems are changed, and should discussed in a separate issue.

+### Formatting

+Code formatting rules should more or less be defined in the [editorconfig](https://github.com/zeplar-exe/BakedEnv/blob/master/.editorconfig).

 ### Testing

 Unit tests should reflect any changes made in pull requests.
 This includes source generators to a lesser